suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. Close the Microsoft Word tab and return to the **Documents** folder in your OneDrive.

-## Exercise 3: Use Copilot to create content for a presentation
+## Task 3: Use Copilot to create content for a presentation

 With Copilot's help, you've created a draft of a business plan for the cleaning business idea.
 Now you'll need an effective presentation to convince an investor to lend you the funding to start the business.